Gynecomastia

 What is gynecomastia?

-Gynecomastia is a condition of overdevelopment or enlargement of the breast tissue in men or boys.
+Gynecomastia is a condition of overdevelopment or enlargement of the breast tissue in children and adults who have a penis.
 The breasts become larger.
 They may grow unevenly.

-Gynecomastia often happens when a preteen or teenage boy is going through the hormonal changes of puberty.
-But it can also happen to newborn babies and to men as they age.
+Gynecomastia often happens when a preteen or teenage child is going through the hormonal changes of puberty.
+But it can also happen to newborn babies and to adults as they age.

 What causes gynecomastia?